Latest Cuba News & Travel Alerts

 Omicron Border Entry UpdateDec 4, 2021

-In response to the Omicron variant, from December 4, Cuba has increased the sanitary precautions for travelers arriving from South Africa and its surrounding countries.
+In response to the Omicron variant, from December 4, Cuba has increased the sanitary precautions for travellers arriving from South Africa and its surrounding countries.

 See the full details on our Covid-19 protocols for Cuba page